himanshu19nov/customer-churn-revenue-risk-analysis/README.md

 This project presents a **cross-sectional customer churn and revenue risk analysis** for a B2C subscription-based business using a single quarterly reporting snapshot.
 The analysis focuses on identifying customer segments and service configurations associated with higher churn rates and estimating the amount of recurring revenue exposed to churn.

 Due to the absence of transaction-level payment data, churn is modeled as a **snapshot-based customer state** rather than a time-series process.
-The project prioritizes clean data modeling, defensible assumptions, and business-relevant segmentation.

-The analysis emphasizes customer prioritization and revenue protection rather than temporal churn trends.
+T

 ---

 ## Business Objectives